obafemitayor/user-snack/README.md

-# UserSnap Pizza Delivery App
+# UserSnack Pizza Delivery App

 A full-stack pizza ordering application:
-- Backend: FastAPI + MongoDB with JWT auth middleware, robust validation, and test coverage.
+- Backend: Python + FastAPI
+- Database: MongoDB
-- Frontend: React (TypeScript) + Chakra UI + React-Intl with strong type safety and tests.
+- Frontend: React (TypeScript) + Chakra UI.

 You can view the app by visting https://user-snack.vercel.app/.
-To view all orders visit https://user-snack.vercel.app/admin/orders
+To view all orders visit https://user-snack.vercel.app/admin/orders, You can use the details to login to the admin page
+email: `admin@usersnack.com`, password: `Password1234#`

 ## Project Structure